 - 7. The knowledge base replies with the requested data, if any - 8.
-The experimentation controller will design potential experimentation scenarios - 9.
-For each experimentation scenarios, the experimentation controller will request the AN sandbox to perform the validation - 10.
-The AN sandbox will report the results to the experimentation controller - 11.
-The experimentation controller will perform any necessary analysis of the results, and notifies the AN orchestrator. - 12.
-AN orchestrator triggers the experimentation controller to update the knowledge base. - 13.
-The Experimentation controller updates the KB.
+The experimentation controller designs potential experimentation scenarios - 9.
+For each experimentation scenarios, the experimentation controller requests the AN sandbox to perform the validation - 10.
+The AN sandbox reports the results to the experimentation controller - 11.
+The experimentation controller performs any necessary analysis of the results, and notifies the AN Orchestrator. - 12.
+AN Orchestrator triggers the experimentation controller to update the knowledge base. - 13.
+The experimentation controller updates the Knowledge Base.
 This includes storing the experiment results for the validated controllers to the knowledge base.

-NOTE 3 - Discussion of the logic used to drive the experiment design is beyond the scope of this document.
+NOTE 3 - Discussion of the logic used to drive the experiment design is beyond the scope of this Recommendation.
 Examples of such processes can be found in clause 8.3.1.2.